 The best way to get Litecoin and Ethereum is to do so on cryptocurrency exchanges.
 These platforms allow users to buy and sell digital assets in just a few simple steps.
 Both Litecoin and Ethereum are supported in a wide range of exchanges.

-Two of the best exchanges were to buy and sell Litecoin and Ethereum are Coinbase and Binance.
+Two of the best exchanges to buy and sell Litecoin and Ethereum are Coinbase and Binance.
 These two platforms are some of the largest in the world and have been operating for several years now.
 Of course, there are many other exchanges that would allow you to get both cryptos.

 The best way to store Litecoin and Ethereum is to acquire a hardware wallet.
 Ledger is selling the most popular solutions for users to store their virtual currencies.
 The Ledger Nano S and the Ledger Nano X have been great products for crypto holders.
 Exchanges tend to be not good places to store funds considering they can be hacked or attacked.